cardstack/boxel/README.md

 ## Usage

-Open a new window and set your username, password, realm url (not the realm server) and matrix server url in your user settings.
-These are under extentions -> Boxel Realm -> Boxel Realm Settings.

 Open a new window and in the command pallet select "boxelrealm: Setup Workspace".

+You will be prompted for your username and password for production (alter the matrix server url in vscode settings to use locally).

 The realm should then be viewable as a folder in your workspace.